CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

       - **Name:** Each CWE name is intended to focus on the weakness, not a specific attack.
-Each name hints at the weakness category (“Transient” or “Transient Execution”) and the affected technology (“Processor” or “Microarchitecture”).
-CWE-C applies to a specific kind of resource, “shared microarchitectural predictor state,” which is included in the name.
+Each name hints at the weakness category ("Transient" or "Transient Execution") and the affected technology ("Processor" or "Microarchitecture").
+CWE-C applies to a specific kind of resource, "shared microarchitectural predictor state," which is included in the name.

       - **Summary:** Each summary is intended to describe the weakness itself in a single sentence.
 Following MITRE’s guidelines, I